sohailmamdani/sohailmamdani.github.io/_posts/from-jamf-to-chef-part-2.markdown

 Since it's a text file, guess what?
 It can be controlled by Chef.

 What else?
 A while back I wrote about deploying [Filebeat on a Mac](http://lowlyadmin.com/mac/2016/06/02/deploying-filebeat-on-macos/) to collect logs and ship them to a central logging server.
 Well, the configuration for that - and even the binary, really - can be deployed via Chef.

+You can also use Chef to set any static preference plist files (such as a Dock plist in the User Templates folder), set up launchdaemons, and even bootstrap Munki, which wil provide the software installation and patching features you would need in place of Jamf.

 ~~In fact, if you wanted to get really fancy, you could leverage Ohai and write custom data as tags to the `filebeat.yml` config file and workaround a pesky bug in Filebeat that sometimes fails to accurately report the computer's hostname~~ Let's not get ahead of ourselves, mmkay?